Tanzy/devmachine/readme.md

-This is a folk from https://github.com/ezekg/theme-juice-vvv.
+This is a folk from https://github.com/ezekg/theme-juice-basebox, most of the text from this Readme is taken directly from this Git Repository.
  However I have added the Phusion Passenger Library

 ## Getting Started